Fuhze73/Florence-2-Batch-Captioning-Optimizer/README.md

 Florence-2 Batch Captioning Optimizer is a tool designed to generate, edit, and manage captions for an image dataset, primarily for training **LoRA models**.

+**My goal is to be able to have total control over your captions in a single application.
+Especially for the editing/supervision part**

 ![image](https://raw.githubusercontent.com/Fuhze73/Florence-2-Batch-Captioning-Optimizer/refs/heads/main/screen2.png)

 ---